 Timothy O’Leary has been General Director of Opera Theatre of Saint Louis since 2008.
 He is responsible for overseeing all institutional and artistic matters for the company, heading a leadership team that includes Opera Theatre’s Music Director Stephen Lord and Artistic Director James Robinson.

-Prior to his appointment as General Director, Mr. O’Leary served as Opera Theatre’s Executive Director, working together with outgoing General Director Charles MacKay.
-Previously, he was part of the senior management team at New York City Opera, under General and Artistic Director Paul Kellogg, and was the first Managing Director of New York’s celebrated Gotham Chamber Opera.
+Before his appointment as General Director, Mr. O’Leary served as Opera Theatre’s Executive Director, working with outgoing General Director Charles MacKay.
+Previously, he was part of the senior management team at New York City Opera under General and Artistic Director Paul Kellogg, and was the first Managing Director of New York’s celebrated Gotham Chamber Opera.
 While at Gotham, he worked with Artistic Director Neal Goren to produce American premieres by Handel and Sutermeister and collaborated with the Lincoln Center Festival and the Spoleto Festival USA.
 Mr. O’Leary’s fundraising experience also includes assignments for New York’s Theatre for a New Audience and Broadway’s Roundabout Theatre Company.

 Mr. O’Leary has also worked as a staff stage director for companies including New York City Opera, Glimmerglass Opera, Florida Grand Opera, and others.
 His training includes an apprenticeship with San Francisco Opera’s Merola Program, graduate studies in Theatre Management at Columbia University, and an undergraduate degree in English and Drama from Dartmouth College.
 Mr. O’Leary serves as treasurer of the board of OPERA America, the national service organization for opera, and has also completed National Arts Strategies’ “Chief Executive Program,” which included training at the business schools of the University of Michigan and Harvard University.
 He lives in the city of St. Louis with his wife Kara, a clinical psychologist, and their three children.